-Avoid drinking alcohol for the first 24 hours in high altitude and aim for large lunch and small dinner since digestion can be affected.
-Bringing over the counter meds like Pepto and Dramamine can help a bit as can local remedies of coca tea if needed.
+Avoid drinking alcohol for the first 24 hours at a high altitude and aim for large lunch and small dinner since digestion can be affected.
+Bringing over-the-counter meds like Pepto and Dramamine can help a bit, as can local remedies of coca tea if needed.

-Be sure to get any necessary travel vaccinations especially if you plan to visit the Amazon jungle which would also require anti-malarial pills.
+Be sure to get any necessary travel vaccinations especially if you plan to visit the Amazon jungle, requiring anti-malarial pills.

-When shopping always barter and haggle!
-Like most places in the USA tipping is expecting (I generally go with a 10% rule).
+When shopping, always haggle!
+Like most places in the USA, tipping is expecting (I generally go with a 10% rule).